Basilashvili upsets second seed Tsitsipas at Indian Wells - RFI

 Indian Wells (United States) (AFP)

-World No. 3 Stefanos Tsitsipas was ousted in the quarter-finals at the ATP Indian Wells Masters on Friday, falling 6-4, 2-6, 6-4 to the 29th seeded Nikoloz Basilashvili of Georgia.
+World No. 3 Stefanos Tsitsipas was ousted in the quarter-finals at the ATP Indian Wells Masters on Friday, falling 6-4, 2-6, 6-4 to the 29th seeded Nikoloz Basilashvili, who recorded one of his biggest career wins.

-He defeated Roger Federer earlier this year en route to the Doha title, but the Swiss great's ranking at the time had fallen in the wake of injuries.
+He defeated Roger Federer en route to the Doha title in March, when the Swiss great was playing just his second match since a 13-month injury absence.

+Leading up to Indian Wells, Basilashvili said he had been working on polishing his serve.

+"I am not surprised.
+I have been playing good tennis for a long time especially in practices," he said.
+"I just didn't have the kind of first serve.
+It was missing.
+I had big minus in my serve.

+"I improved my serve a lot lately.
+That's why I'm in the semis now."

-Basilashvili moves to the semis, where he will play either Taylor Fritz or third seeded Alexander Zverev, who take the court later in the day.
+In the final four, Basilashvili will play either Taylor Fritz or third seeded Alexander Zverev.

 Basilashvili had never won a round in Indian Wells until this year's tournament.